 - (a) maintains or enhances services to existing users - (b) ensures any required works are compatible with existing infrastructure. - 10.12.
 Describe with concept and layout plans, requirements for new infrastructure, or the upgrading and/or relocating of existing infrastructure to service the project.
 Infrastructure to be considered should include sewerage and water supply, energy supply, telecommunications, stormwater, waste disposal and locations of any infrastructure easements.
-Describe the timing of requirements for this infrastructure. - Describe the typical service corridors or clearances for sewerage and recycled water mains in relation to other services. - 10.14.
+Describe the timing of requirements for this infrastructure. - 10.13.
+Describe the typical service corridors or clearances for utilities such as sewerage, potable water reticulation, recycled water mains and petroleum and gas pipelines in relation to other services. - 10.14.
 Concept and layout plans should also include existing infrastructure relevant to the project.